ConservationInternational/cplus-plugin/docs/user/quickstart/index.md

 # Quick start

+Instructions for a user on how to get the plugin working.
+First section deals with QGIS, and what versions are best to work with.
+This is followed by a section on how to install the CPLUS plugin, ending with a short tutorial accompanied by a video to show the user how to use the plugin.

 ## QGIS version

 The CPLUS plugin might have issues with older versions of QGIS.
 QGIS 3.32 or higher has thoroughly